fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Get-AzureRMVMSqlServerExtension.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmVMSqlServerExtension** cmdlet gets the settings of the ssNoVersion infrastructure as a service (IaaS) Agent on a virtual machine.
+The **Get-AzureRmVMSqlServerExtension** cmdlet gets the settings of the SQL Server infrastructure as a service (IaaS) Agent on a virtual machine.

 ## EXAMPLES